|Table of Contents

 This is a special case of the second law of thermodynamics.
 It states that “It is impossible to construct a device which operates on a cycle and produces no other effect than the transfer of heat from a single body to produce work.”
 This means that it is impossible to construct an engine whose sole purpose is to convert the heat from a high-temperature source/reservoir into an equal amount of work.

 We know that heat (Q) and Work(W) are the two forms of energy.
 Both follow the S.I unit Joules, and both are interconvertible.
-This means work can be converted into work and vice-versa.
+This means work can be converted into heat and vice-versa.
 Here, work can be fully converted into heat, but heat cannot be fully converted into work.
 Hence, work is called high-grade energy, and heat is called low-grade energy.

 The Kelvin-Planck statement is two different statements given by Lord Kelvin and Planck.
 They are known as Kelvin’s statement and Planck’s statement.